 General breed information

-The Great Pyrenees is a large dog, and it has a muscular build.
+The Great Pyrenees is a large dog with a muscular build.
 An adult male weighs 100 to 150 pounds, and a female weighs 85 to 120 pounds.

-It falls under the category of a working dog and has a keen drive for working.
-The Pyrenean shepherds loved it because, besides the muscular build, it is also fearless.
-It could fight off attacking wolves and bears.
-But at the same time, it was gentle and caring to the sheep.
+The shepherds loved the breed because, besides the muscular build, the dogs also are fearless.
+The breed could fight off attacking wolves and bears.
+But simultaneously, it was gentle and caring to the sheep.

 It is a nimble-footed breed, and you would notice its graceful movements rather than speed.